A Guide to Home Remodeling Contractors & Professionals

 Here, Sweeten, a free renovation platform that matches homeowners with licensed general contractors and offers support, outlines what each renovation professional brings to the project:

 You’ll need an architect if any of the following apply to your renovation:

 - Changing the layout, making additions, or tearing down walls

 - Moving plumbing lines such as bathtub or dishwasher

 - Any changes that require approval from the Department of Buildings

-Going straight to a contractor may best suit your job if none of the above apply to your renovation.
+Hiring a general contractor may best suit your job if none of the above apply to your renovation.
 You would also have a general idea of what you’d like to do with the space.
 Post your project at Sweeten where most contractors can give some guidance on design, materials, and creative solutions for tackling challenges.
 Alternatively, you can also request a design-build firm.

 NOTE: A contractor who is licensed ensures that the necessary level of checkpoints and screening processes have been met.
 More on this below.

 Design-build contractors can be a cost-effective option for medium to large-scale renovations.
 They also work well on any project that requires high attention to detail.
 Design-build contractor teams offer:

 - A full package of design, construction, and project management services